 - 18.1.1 The Authority's lowest paid employees under a contract of employment are defined as those employed on full time (37 hours) equivalent salaries in accordance with the minimum spinal column point currently in use in the Authority.
-This is spinal column point 8 of the Authority's Pay and Grading Structure for Local Government Services employees (See Appendices). - 18.1.2 This definition is adopted to correlate with the NJC for Local Government Services recognition of lower paid employees within the national pay spines. - 18.1.3 The Authority remunerates its lowest paid employees in excess of the lowest NJC pay rate and will review the lowest pay point independently of National Pay Awards to consider factors such as the Living Wage Foundation and National Living Wage. - 18.1.4 The Authority employs apprentices who are not included within the definition of lowest paid employees as they are not employed under contracts of employment.
+This is spinal column point 12 of the Authority's Pay and Grading Structure for Local Government Services employees (See Appendix 5). - 18.1.2 This definition is adopted to correlate with the NJC for Local Government Services recognition of lower paid employees within the national pay spines. - 18.1.3 The Authority remunerates its lowest paid employees in excess of the lowest NJC pay rate and the National Living Wage.
+Lowest paid employees are also remunerated in excess of the Living Wage Foundation's Real Living Wage. - 18.1.4 The Authority engages apprentices who are not included within the definition of lowest paid employees as they are not employed under contracts of employment.